-Big data techniques that organizations have will be meaningless unless there is a supporting technology to mine data, process and organize it for businesses to make use of this vital asset.
-Bernard Marr, renowned writer and analyst has said that companies irrespective of their size be it a Fortune 500 company or a small mom and pop store would require the use of Hadoop Big Data witness the change it brings to businesses.
+Organizations’ big data techniques will be meaningless unless there is a supporting technology to mine data, process and organize it for businesses to use this vital asset.
+Bernard Marr, a renowned writer and analyst, has said that companies, irrespective of their size, be it a Fortune 500 company or a small mom-and-pop store, would require the use of Hadoop Big Data to witness the change it brings to businesses.

-Big data techniques is a collection of large datasets and they are in huge numbers that sophisticated programs are required to analyze and create meaningful information from them.
-It could be buying habits, the frequency of going to movies, login frequency websites, online purchasing, ordering groceries, the frequency of changing mobile handsets and so on.
+Big data techniques are a collection of large datasets.
+They are in huge numbers and require complex programs to analyze and create meaningful information from them.
+It could be buying habits, the frequency of going to movies, login frequency websites, online purchasing, ordering groceries, changing mobile handsets, etc.

-Various tools, frameworks, and techniques are used to analyze large data sets and they have become much sought after by the industry.
+Various tools, frameworks, and techniques are necessary to analyze large data sets, and they have become common in the industry.
 According to experts, it is not the data that is important but what the company does with those data.

-Among various technologies and platforms, Hadoop has emerged the most popular although it may have its drawbacks.
-It is an open source development platform that is written on C, C++, Java and helps organizations analyze the huge amount of data in real time.
+Although Hadoop has emerged as the most popular among various technologies and platforms, it may have drawbacks.
+It is an open-source development platform in C, C++, and Java language.
+Hadoop helps organizations analyze a huge amount of data in real-time.

-Collecting, storing, moving and analyzing is not a static activity but also a dynamic one involving real-time environments.
-Data is being continuously collected for airplanes, automobile engines, monitors connected to patients in hospitals, online credit or debit card transactions all of which require sophisticated algorithms, programs, big data architecture, and a robust in-memory processing capability.
+Collecting, storing, moving, and analyzing is not a static activity but also a dynamic one involving real-time environments.
+Data is continuously collected for airplanes, automobile engines, monitors connected to patients in hospitals, credit or debit card transactions.
+All of them require sophisticated algorithms, programs, big data architecture, and a robust in-memory processing capability.

-John Schroeder, CEO of MapR said that they have Big Data applications that protect millions of American Express cardholders from fraudulent transactions and in healthcare they are working towards providing improved treatment procedures for cancer patients.
+John Schroeder, CEO of MapR said they have Big Data applications that protect millions of American Express cardholders from fraudulent transactions.
+Further, they are working towards improving treatment procedures for cancer patients in healthcare.

-Rapid changes in web and embedded technology have enabled a multitude of devices to be interconnected to each other which is capable of sending data real time.
+Rapid changes in the web and embedded technology have enabled many devices to be interconnected to each other.
+This makes them capable of sending data in real-time.
 An internet made of ‘things’ rather than people and computers has emerged.

-Every piece of device we wear or use is capable of ending data which in turn would have wide-ranging applications in big data marketing, design, healthcare among others.
+Every device we wear or use is capable of ending data which would have wide-ranging applications in big data marketing, design, and healthcare, among others.

-Now, powerful supercomputers are deployed to mine data from relational databases and help statisticians and analysts to create models.
-Several innovators have come up with tools for developing models for predictive big data analysis for better decision making by businesses.
-They also provide an easy graphical user interface (GUI) and is very user-friendly.
+Now, powerful supercomputers come into use to mine data from relational databases and help statisticians and analysts create models.
+Several innovators have come up with tools for developing models for predictive big data analysis for better decision-making by businesses.
+They also provide an easy graphical user interface (GUI) and are very user-friendly.

-Naturally, enough the revolution in big data techniques has spawned a whole new breed of experts who are associated with specific areas of this big data analytics and technology.
-Among the technology skills hot in demand are Apache Hadoop, Apache Spark, NoSQL, machine learning and data mining, statistical and quantitative analysis, SQL, data visualization, data scientists, general purpose programming language skills.
-According to analysts opportunities are bound to increase in the next decade thanks to rapid developments in this area.
+Naturally, the revolution in big data techniques has spawned a whole new breed of experts associated with specific areas of this big data analytics and technology.
+Among the technology skills hot in demand are Apache Hadoop, Apache Spark, NoSQL, machine learning and data mining, statistical and quantitative analysis, SQL, data visualization, data scientists, and general-purpose programming language skills.
+According to analysts, opportunities will increase in the next decade, thanks to rapid developments in this area.

-There indeed a huge demand for big data techniques related expertise in 2015 with IBM having advertised 2,307 positions in the past twelve months in June, Forbes magazine said in a mid-year appraisal.
+There is indeed a huge demand for big data techniques-related expertise in 2015, with IBM having advertised 2,307 positions in the past twelve months in June, Forbes magazine said in a mid-year appraisal.
 The advertised salary for technical professionals with Big data training is $104,850.
 The most sought-after skills were VMWare expertise, application development, open source technology, data warehousing, and Python programming skills.

-Industry wise, the topper in availing Big Data techniques and services are Professional, Scientific and Technical Services that account for 25% of the demand.
-Among other leading categories Information Technologies account for 17%, Manufacturing 15%, Finance and Insurance 9% and Retail Trade 8%.
+Industry-wise, the topper in availing Big Data techniques and services are Professional, Scientific, and Technical Services, accounting for 25% of the demand.
+Among other leading categories, Information Technologies account for 17%, Manufacturing 15%, Finance and Insurance 9%, and Retail Trade 8%.

 Big data technologies have enabled the deployment of both stored and real-time data for a variety of business and mission-critical applications

-In the pre-big data techniques era, companies were constrained to do meaningful data analysis real time or do predictive analysis in the absence of technology.
-Sample surveys and customer feedbacks offered the only solution for strategists to innovate with new offerings to the market.
+In the pre-big data techniques era, companies were constrained to do meaningful data analysis real-time or do predictive analysis in the absence of technology.
+Sample surveys and customer feedback offered the only solution for strategists to innovate with new offerings to the market.

-3)A large amount of data is generated by businesses and in previous years, with insufficient big data tools to collect and analyze them, businesses were failing to use an important asset with them.
+3)A large amount of data is generated by businesses, and in previous years, with insufficient big data tools to collect and analyze them, businesses failed to use an important asset with them.

-4) In real time big data business environment, hacking and data theft can critically impact the working of an organization, the confidence of its customers and make it vulnerable to further attacks down the line.
-Big data and Hadoop have been proven to help organizations detect data theft.
+4) In a real-time big data business environment, hacking and data theft can critically impact the working of an organization.
+This can affect the confidence of its customers and make it vulnerable to further attacks down the line.
+Big data and Hadoop have provably come to help for organizations in detecting data theft.
 Data theft methodologies are evolving faster than anti-theft methodologies or prevention activities.

-The hype created by big data hasn’t gone off well with some critics who point out some of the problems associated with its deployment in industry.
-Some analysts have questioned whether there is a positive return on investment (RoI) and worth the time and effort taken to implement it in the first place.
+The hype created by big data hasn’t gone off well.
+Some critics have pointed out the problems associated with its deployment in the industry.
+Some analysts question whether there is a positive return on investment (RoI) and worth the time and effort to implement.
 The second is with respect to the large volume of data and analysis which may not explain ‘why’ such consumer behavior is taking place.

-Big data analysis can be effectively used in conjunction with traditional survey methodologies (thick data) that map the demographic patterns in saving, investment, buying and spending behavior across regions that gives a broader understanding of the market.
-Big Data tools may give a picture of what happened and how but ‘why’ it happens can be only understood by a broad understanding of the particular consumers or region based on demographic profile, lifestyle preferences, spending habits among others, according to skeptics of Big Data tools.
+Big data analysis can be effectively used in conjunction with traditional survey methodologies (thick data) that map the demographic patterns in saving, investment, buying, and spending behavior across regions, giving a broader understanding of the market.
+Big Data tools may give a picture of what happened and how but ‘why’ it happens can only be understood by a broad understanding of the particular consumers or region based on demographic profile, lifestyle preferences, and spending habits, among others, according to skeptics of Big Data tools.

 Major trends in Big Data technology

-According to John Schroeder, CEO and Co-Founder of MapR, the company that delivers solutions on Big Data, had predicted the emerging trends for 2015 and most of them have appeared to be true.
+John Schroeder, CEO and Co-Founder of MapR, the company that delivers solutions on Big Data, had predicted the emerging trends for 2015, most of which have appeared to be true.

 Data Hubs to Data Lakes: Data lakes with scalable infrastructure seem to be favored as they are economically attractive with a reduced per-terabyte cost).

-As the database expands and faster processing is required, the legacy systems seem to slow down the process.
-Legacy databases and warehouses have been found to be too slow and hence organizations are looking at how agile their data processing are.
+As the database expands and faster processing becomes necessary, the legacy systems seem to slow down the process.
+Legacy databases and warehouses are too slow; hence, organizations are looking at how agile their data processing is.

-Hadoop in innovation phase: Hadoop remains in innovation phase and Shroeder believes that more nuanced model of open source software combined with deep innovation and community development is possibly taking place.
+Hadoop remains in the innovation phase.
+Shroeder believes a more nuanced model of open-source software combined with deep innovation and community development is taking place.

-Big data storage and processing are now increasingly becoming vulnerable to security threats in the open source Hadoop system.
-However, the security features are yet match up with such threats and especially in comparison to more secure Enterprise Resource Planning (ERP) systems and relational databases.
+Big data storage and processing are increasingly becoming vulnerable to security threats in the open-source Hadoop system.
+However, the security features are yet to match up with such threats.
+This is especially in comparison to more secure Enterprise Resource Planning (ERP) systems and relational databases.

-The rapid advances in cloud computing is enabling even small and medium enterprises to make use of SaaS (software as a Service), Platform as a Service (PaaS) and other platforms provided by vendors that enables them to utilize big data services at a much cheaper cost whereby costly licensing fees and installations are not required.
+The rapid advances in cloud computing are enabling even small and medium enterprises to make use of SaaS (software as a Service), Platform as a Service (PaaS) and other platforms from vendors.
+These enable them to utilize big data services at a lower cost, whereby costly licensing fees and installations are unnecessary.

-According to Bernard Marr, renowned author and analyst, sophisticated algorithms are deployed in the cloud space through SaaS that gives a more accurate picture of when, how and why a product is sold.
-Quoting Charlie Crocker of AutoDesk, he points out that until the arrival of Big Data customer feedback was a difficult exercise but with the sophisticated algorithms now at work, big data companies are better able to understand consumer behavior and create products for them.
+According to Bernard Marr, renowned author and analyst, sophisticated algorithms are deployed in the cloud space through SaaS, giving a more accurate picture of when, how, and why a product is sold.
+Quoting Charlie Crocker of AutoDesk, he points out that until the arrival of Big Data customer feedback was quite difficult.
+However, with sophisticated algorithms, big data companies can better understand consumer behavior and create products for them.

-International Data Corp predicts big data market to grow at a compounded annual growth rate of 23% through 2019 with annual spending to reach $48.6 bn in 2019.
-IDC believes the three major submarkets: infrastructure, software, and services will grow substantially over the next five years, with software –information management, discovery and analytics, and application software-leading the charge with a CAGR of 26%.
+International Data Corp predicts the big data market to grow at a compounded annual growth rate of 23% through 2019.
+Its annual spending may reach upto $48.6 bn in 2019.
+IDC believes the three major submarkets: infrastructure, software, and services will grow substantially over the next five years.
+Software domains such as information management, discovery, analytics, and application software will lead the charge with a CAGR of 26%.

 IDC predicts services, including professional and support services for infrastructure and software, will grow at a CAGR of 22.7 percent.
 It forecasts that infrastructure — consisting of computing, networking, storage infrastructure, and other data center infrastructure-like security — will grow at a CAGR of 21.7 percent and will account for roughly half of all spending through 2019.